jonathanHuwP/CrystalGrowthTracker/README.md

 ### UnitTesting

-Unit tests are in the directory 'cgt\tests', which also contains a module for building a dummy restults object.
+Unit tests are in the directory `cgt\tests`, which also contains a module for building a dummy restults object.
 All he tests can be run using the python script 'cgt\tests\run_tests.py'.
 Any individual test module can be run by running the file itself `python tests\test_io.py` for example.

 The script `run_unittests_2_csv.py` will run all the unit test printing results to a comma seperated value (.csv) file.